piniondb/store/README.md

 A byte sequence that is used as a key must be sortable.
 The store package provides a KeyBuffer to handle this case.
-Unlike the PutBuffer type, a KeyBuffer packs fields, including strings, into fixed length segments.
+Unlike the PutBuffer type, a KeyBuffer packs fields, including strings and byte slices, into fixed length segments.
 Signed integers are handled by using excess representation in which the lowest negative value has all bits clear and the highest positive value has all bits set.

 ##Benchmarks